Between the Harbor and the Sword

 Map Folded Again

 Gentle traveler seventy years beside her map folded again Dr. James E. Shepard, M.D., F.A.C.P., beloved husband, father, grandfather, physician, traveler, and lifelong student of the world, passed away peacefully at the age of 92.
-Born with a sharp intellect, deep curiosity, and gentle humor that stayed with him throughout his life, Jim devoted himself […]
+Born in Franklin, New Hampshire, Jim combined a sharp intellect, deep curiosity, and gentle humor throughout his life.
+He was […]

 Travel Angels